-The DB Plans' investment portfolio has a standalone volatility risk measure of 13.4 percent.
-Approximately 89.5 percent of the risk measure is explained by global macroeconomic growth risk factors represented by broad, developed market equity index returns.
+The DB Plans' investment portfolio has a standalone volatility risk measure of 12.0 percent.
+Most of the risk measure is explained by global macroeconomic growth risk factors represented by broad, developed market equity index returns.
 Other risk factors include real interest rates, inflation, long-term and short-term fixed-income returns, commodities and emerging markets represented by benchmark indexes relative to the underlying fixed income and other asset classes.
-The DB Plans' investment performance is attributed to these average weighted asset class percentages: 51.5 percent for public equities, 14.0 percent for fixed income, 29.9 percent for alternative and other investments and 4.6 percent for cash.
+The DB Plans' investment performance is attributed to these average weighted asset class percentages: 57.9 percent for public equities, 14.0 percent for fixed income, 24.5 percent for alternative and other investments and 3.6 percent for cash.